 Common Ocular Conditions

 “Ocular Disease” is a blanket term that refers to a host of diseases relating to the function of the eye.
-There are many different types of eye conditions that could be affecting your eyesight or could have long-term consequences if not treated properly or promptly.
 We list some of the more common conditions below.
-If you think you or someone in your family has one of these conditions, please contact Capital Vision Center in Concord for an exam and recommendations.
+If you think you or someone in your family has one of these conditions, please contact Capital Vision Center for an exam and recommendations.

 Dry eye syndrome is a multifactorial condition that refers to a breakdown in the quantity or quality of tears that moisten, cleanse, and protect the eyes.
 This is significant because, with each blink, tears protect the surface of the eye, washing away dust debris, and microorganisms.
 When this protective coating is not working correctly, the eyes may feel dry, gritty, sandy, sting, or burn.
 The eyes can also can be more sensitive to light or become red and irritated.
 In some cases, it can also cause vision to be blurry or distorted.